stb13579/mqtt-js/README.md

 ## Features
 - Simulate **thousands of vehicles** sending GPS data
-- Real-time map visualization of vehicle movement
+- Real-time map visualization of vehicle movement with rollups and recent history panels
+- gRPC analytics service for fleet snapshots, historical replay, and aggregate queries
-- Gatling load tests for MQTT to **stress-test your system**
+- Gatling load tests for MQTT and gRPC traffic to **stress-test your system**
 - End-to-end example of scalable IoT architecture

 ---